lussierc/boscoPL/writing/report.md

 it.
 Getting the parser to work properly was a hard process that took a lot of trial and error to get working.
 Ultimately, we discovered that the issue we had with our parser was due to how we had constructed our grammar.
-To fix this we modified what we had used for a few of the statements that makes up our grammar and made the change in our parser as well.
+To fix this we modified what we had used for a few of the statements that make up our grammar and made the change in our parser as well.
 This fixed all of the issues we had been having up until that point with the parser and allowed us to find other areas that had similar issues.